Average Home Insurance Cost in New Mexico

 How Much Do Home Details Affect Home Insurance Costs?

-Home details like age, construction materials and roof type are the second most influential factor in New Mexico homeowners insurance rates, with costs ranging from $79 to $169 per month.
-These factors affect replacement costs and the risk of damage or theft, leading to rate differences.
+Home age, construction materials and roof type rank as the second-biggest factor in New Mexico rates, with monthly costs ranging from $79 to $169.
+These details affect replacement costs and damage risk, creating price variations.

 LowestNewSuperiorComposition$79$946